QubesOS/qubes-doc/managing-os/templates/archlinux.md

 ##### **5:   Configuring setup script to create builder.conf file:** #####

 *   You will be creating the builder.conf file which tells where and what to use.
-The most automated, and in in this case the easiest, way to create this is to use the script that is provided in Qubes Builder.
+The most automated, and in this case the easiest, way to create this is to use the script that is provided in Qubes Builder.
 Its named '**setup**'.
 Before running the script you need to edit one file it uses.

     *In the future this should not be needed once a change is made to the 'setup' script.*